ashleykleynhans/pelican/content/2023/01/compile-and-install-dnsmas-from-source.md

 and install dnsmasq from the [source used by Ubuntu 23.04]( https://launchpad.net/ubuntu/+archive/primary/+sourcefiles/dnsmasq/2.88-1/dnsmasq_2.88.orig.tar.gz).

-## Compiling and Installing dnsmasq from Source
+## Compile and Install dnsmasq from Source

 ### Compile dnsmasq